rainingmp3/differential_drive/PROGRESS.md

 sat aug 16

 the issue with logging, for som reason subscriber logging doesnt work, everything seems to be fine though ,,,

+sun aug 17 log

+so, the issue was launch file wich held old node, which was still working through share dir(it was cached) [ ] now we need to properly handle laser scan array, cause now i am misssing something .